Oripi/wix-covid-wishlist/README.md

 	});
 }
 ```
-we've done a couple of things here. first we imported 2 modules: `wix-users-backend, wix-data`, the first is used to handle user status and in our case to check if the current user is a member or not (since only members should be able to update the table). the second is to manipulate collection data and in the above code, to add a new entry to the collection.
+We've done a couple of things here.
+First we imported 2 modules: `wix-users-backend, wix-data`, the first is used to handle user status and in our case to check if the current user is a member or not (since only members should be able to update the table).
+The second is to manipulate collection data and in the above code, to add a new entry to the collection.
-> Note that although product is a reference column and you may see the name of the product in the collection view page it is actually referenced by an id, in this case the `_id` field of the product. this is the same case when we are querying the data, as you'll see soon.
+> Note that although product is a reference column and you may see the name of the product in the collection view page it is actually referenced by an id, in this case the `_id` field of the product.
+This is the same case when querying the data, as you'll see soon.

 Now we need to call this code from the client, so let's do just that.
-add the following import at the top:
+Add the following import at the top:
 ```javascript
 import { insertWishlistItem } from 'backend/wishlist.jsw';
 ```
-and back in the product page let's replace the `onClick` handler with the following code:
+And back in the product page let's replace the `onClick` handler with the following code:
 ```javascript
 async function onWishlistClicked() {
 	// get the current product in the product page